The Ultimate Guide to Retroactive Spousal Support

 The SSAG is not law, but a guideline for when courts and lawyers make decisions about spousal support.
 After the development of the SSAG, there was an increase in retroactive claims.

 Eventually, some cases raised the issue of taxes when it came to retroactive spousal support.
 The following are introduced circumstances under which a payor is allowed to deduct the lump sum payment:

 · The lump-sum payment represents amounts payable periodically that were due after the date of the order or written agreement that had fallen into arrears, or

 · The lump sum amount is paid pursuant to a court order that establishes a clear obligation to pay retroactive periodic maintenance for a specified period prior to the date of the court order.

 It is important to seek assistance on how to receive retroactive spousal support by following the rules and guidelines.
-At Tailor Law Professional Corporation, we have experienced lawyers who are well equipped to help you with your needs.
+Tailor Law Professional Corporation employs lawyers with experience to help you reach a resolution.
 If you require assistance, please do not hesitate to contact us at 905-366-0202, or visit our website here.